lowRISC/opentitan/hw/ip/aes/doc/dv/index.md

 To ensure high quality constrained random stimulus, it is necessary to develop a functional coverage model.
 The following cover groups have been developed to prove that the test intent has been adequately met.

-* aes_ctrl_cg: this cover group checks that all parts of the control register has been exercised.
+* aes_ctrl_cg: this cover group checks that all parts of the control register have been exercised.
-A few crosses is also included to ensure that we have seen all both forward and inverse for all modes.
+A few crosses are also included to ensure that we have seen all both forward and inverse for all modes.
 Similarly that we have tried all possible key_sizes in all modes, and that all have been tried both in auto and manual mode.
-More importantly for AES which is a security critical IP it also verifies that all illegal states has been seen.
+More importantly for AES which is a security critical IP it also verifies that all illegal states have been seen.
 * aes_status_cg: makes sure all possible states has been seen.
 * aes_trigger_cg: verify that all parts of the trigger register was exercised.
 A cross also checks that we tried to clear all fields possible at once.